Stay updated with the latest news of the COVID-19 situation in Vietnam and information for traveling to Vietnam. Read more here.

 Read more about this on the UNESCO site.

 The pagoda associated with that legend is the Linh Son Tien Thach Pagoda or simply Ba Den Pagoda.
 This pagoda was built 300 years ago but sadly was heavily damaged during the war.
 In 1997, the pagoda was renovated.
-There are 2 stone pillars from 1919, engraved with an image of the mythical creature - dragon, which survived to this day.
-Aside from the various pagodas, there are many caves in this area as well.
+There are 2 stone pillars from 1919, engraved with an image of the mythical creature - dragon- which still survived.
+Aside from the various pagodas, there are also many caves in this area.